 For RUAG, business relations with customers and business partners are based on integrity and partnership, trust and mutual respect.
-Neglecting or disregarding these basic rules in the interest of securing business success is contrary to our corporate culture.

 Each day, we justify the trust that is placed in us: